DIYCharles/MouseJigglerV2/README.md

 MouseJiggler V2
 =========
 This is a build of a HID emulating device that will continuously move the mouse to keep the computer from sleeping as well as preserve the online status of applications.
 It uses an Arduino Pro Micro and QMK Firmware.

+All the functionality here can be added to your existing QMK keyboard.
+If you are interested read the guide at the bottom.
+The main part of this guide is about the stand alone device that demonstrates this functionality.

 ### New Features
 This second version has no buttons and will always run when plugged in.
 The new code makes it so the movements are so small that you can use your computer with the MouseJiggler running and it is impossible to notice.